Getting Started with Chalk

 The easiest way to get Chalk is to download a pre-built binary from our release page.
 It's a self-contained binary with no dependencies to install.

-For this tutorial, please put it somewhere in your path where you have write access.
-For example, if you downloaded chalk to your current directory, you could do:
+For this tutorial, put it somewhere in your path where you have write access.
+For example, if you downloaded Chalk to your current directory, you could do:

 mkdir -p ~/.local/bin